RedMarlin/OctoberCMS-Faq/README.md

 You can also feature a Q/A by turning on **Is Featured** switch.

 To notify you visitor about answer being published to his question first save the answer and then click on **"Notify about answer"** box.
 The notification will be send and email will be deleted form the DB.
 This prevents storing your visitors emails forever and sending twice the notification.

+To sort questions for given category go to the category menu and then edit category.
+Click on the **Reorder Questions in this category** button.

 ##Components##